warehouse worker moving product for inventory management

 Warehouse layout review and optimization

 The layout and structural details of your warehouse matter.
-Conduct an audit of your physical space — this includes a review of your racking type, product location, product/people flow, and your Warehouse Management System (WMS) including your ability to manage bin locations.
+Conduct an audit of your physical space — this includes a review of your racking type, product location, product/people flow, Warehouse Management System (WMS), and your ability to manage bin locations.
 These are all key indicators of an efficient warehousing operation.
-Post-audit you can identify the gaps and develop the associated layout changes and supporting tools necessary to maximize the efficiency and effectiveness of your warehouse layout.
+Post-audit, you can identify the gaps and develop the associated layout changes and supporting tools necessary to maximize the efficiency and effectiveness of your warehouse layout.

 Picking and packing optimization